markmac99/weather/BatteryMonitorV2/README.md

   * Solder a 2M resistor between +ve input pad and A0 on the Mini.
 * Or
   * Solder a 2M resistor between the +ve back of the jack socket and A0 on the Mini.
   * And then use the input jack to feed the measured voltage to the device.

+Additionally, if you want the Mini to be able to go into deep sleep mode, connect RST to D0.

 ## Building the Code
 Using the Arduino IDE: